 My childhood memories growing up in Philadelphia are somewhat different but equally unforgettable.
 Weeks of cookie baking.
 Placing electric candles in each and every window.
 Hanging greenery, mistletoe, and the cards we’d received from friends far and near.
 Setting up the precious Lionel trains my mother gave my father on their first Christmas.
 Trudging through the snow to bring back a prize tree.
 Placing every ornament with precise care.
 Fish for Christmas Eve dinner.
 Milk and cookies for Santa.
 Roast turkey and mincemeat pie on Christmas Day.

-And when my daughter was a child, we created a host of special traditions our very own.
+And when my daughter was a child, we created a host of special traditions of our very own.
 As you most surely have done for yours.
 May the joy of the season linger in your hearts all year long.

 (The Art of Irish Cooking – Monica Sheridan)